• Home

 About This Version

-Diana Krall and Tony Bennett recorded “The Best is Yet to Come” in 2006 for Duets: An American Classic.
+Tony Bennett and Diana Krall recorded “The Best is Yet to Come” on February 15, 2006, for Duets: An American Classic.
+Jorge Calandrelli wrote the arrangement.

-“The Best is Yet to Come,” as well as Duets: An American Classis, is available from Apple Music.
+“The Best is Yet to Come,” as well as Duets: An American Classic, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Carolyn Leigh, Cy Coleman, Diana Krall, Duets: An American Classic, Happy Birthday Diana Krall, Tony Bennett
+Filed Under: Song of the Day Tagged With: Carolyn Leigh, Cy Coleman, Diana Krall, Duets: An American Classic, Happy Birthday Diana Krall, Jorge Calandrelli, Tony Bennett

 About This Song